 Emily T. Acosta prosecutes drug- and medical device-related injury cases against many of the world’s largest drug and medical device companies.
 She began her legal career defending Fortune 500 and large insurance companies.
 Armed with that training and expertise, she now helps hold corporations accountable to the individuals and families harmed by defective and dangerous products.

-Emily currently represents individuals suffering from:
+Currently, she represents individuals suffering from:

-- Defective hip, shoulder, or elbow implants;
+- Defective hip, shoulder, or elbow implants; and

-- numerous individuals suffering injuries as a result of their ingestion or use of other dangerous and defective products.
+- Other varied injuries resulting from ingestion or use of other dangerous and defective products.

-An avid TCU football fan, Emily and her dog, Barry, live in Brookhaven.
+A Texas native and avid TCU football fan, Emily and her dog, Barry, live in Brookhaven.